2024 Iran–Israel conflict

 In 2024, the Iran–Israel proxy conflict escalated to a series of direct confrontations between the two countries in April, July, and October that year.
 On 1 April, Israel bombed an Iranian consulate complex in Damascus, Syria, killing multiple senior Iranian officials.
 In response, Iran and its Axis of Resistance allies seized the Israeli-linked ship MSC Aries and launched strikes inside Israel on 13 April.
+Syria shot down some Israeli interceptors, and Iranian proxies in the region also attacked Israel.
+The United States, United Kingdom, France, and Jordan intercepted Iranian drones to defend Israel.
 Israel then carried out retaliatory strikes in Iran and Syria on 19 April.
+Analysts said these April Israeli strikes were limited and signaled a desire to de-escalate, as did the Iranian reaction.

 On 31 July, Hamas political leader Ismail Haniyeh was assassinated, in Tehran, Iran.
 The killing of Haniyeh occurred a few hours after the 2024 Haret Hreik airstrike in Lebanon that assassinated Hezbollah commander Fuad Shukr.

 On 1 October, Iran launched a series of missiles at Israel.
 Israel then carried out more retaliatory strikes against Iran on 26 October.
-Several months later in June 2025, the Iran–Israel war began when Israel launched a surprise attack targeting key Iranian military and nuclear facilities.
+Several months later in June 2025, the Iran–Israel Twelve-Day war began when Israel launched a surprise attack targeting key Iranian military and nuclear facilities.

-Analysts said the April Israeli strikes were limited and signaled a desire to de-escalate.
-The United States, United Kingdom, France, and Jordan intercepted Iranian drones to defend Israel.
-Syria shot down some Israeli interceptors, and Iranian proxies in the region also attacked Israel.